 Background pattern

-About the medication
+About the medicine

 Introduction

-Patient Information Leaflet: Information for the Patient
+Package Leaflet: Information for the Patient

 levetiracetam cinfa 100 mg/ml oral solution EFG

-• Keep this leaflet as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only.
+Do not pass it on to others.
+It may harm them, even if their symptoms are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this package leaflet.
 See section 4.

 1. What is levetiracetam cinfa and what is it used for

-Levetiracetam is an antiepileptic medication (a medication for the treatment of seizures in epilepsy).
+Levetiracetam is an antiepileptic medicine (a medicine used to treat seizures in epilepsy).

 Levetiracetam cinfa is used:

-• concurrently with other antiepileptic medications to treat:
+• in combination with other antiepileptic medicines to treat:

-• partial onset seizures with or without generalization in adults, adolescents, children, and infants from 1 month of age.
+• partial onset seizures with or without secondary generalization in adults, adolescents, children, and infants from 1 month of age.

 • primary generalized tonic-clonic seizures (major seizures, including loss of consciousness) in adults and adolescents from 12 years of age with idiopathic generalized epilepsy (a type of epilepsy thought to have a genetic cause).